On the Robustness of Distributed Computing Networks: Flow interdiction

 We then develop Algorithm \ref{alg:greedycost} that computes an attack strategy when the interdiction cost is arbitrary, and not necessarily equal to the removed capacity.
 The algorithm can also be extended to solve the partial interdiction problem, in the same manner as Algorithm \ref{alg:greedy}.

-The drawback of Algorithm \ref{alg:greedycost} is that the shadow price is only dependent on the capacity, but not the cost.
-Under an arbitrary interdiction cost, a cut may have a small capacity (i.e., bottleneck for traffic) but a high interdiction cost, in which case it is wise to attack a cut that has a lower interdiction cost but may allow more traffic to go through.
+The drawback of Algorithm \ref{alg:greedycost} is that the shadow price is only dependent on the capacity, but not cost.
+Under arbitrary interdiction cost, it is possible that a cut has a small capacity (i.e., bottleneck for traffic) but a high interdiction cost, in which case it is wise to attack a cut that has a lower interdiction cost but may allow more traffic to go through.
 The shadow prices associated with links in larger cuts are always zero, since reducing their capacities by a small amount would not reduce the maximum flow.

-To overcome this challenge, we develop a \emph{cost-aware greedy algorithm}.
+To overcome this difficulty, we develop a \emph{cost-aware greedy algorithm}.
 The algorithm is based on the linear program \eqref{eq:flowpoly}, where the capacities $\bm{\mu}$ in the right-hand side of the constraints are replaced by interdiction costs $\bm{c}$.
 The remaining steps are identical to Algorithm \ref{alg:greedycost}.
-The reason of using $\bm{c}$ as the new capacities is that the linear program now serves as an approximation of the minimum-cost cut where the integral constraints are relaxed.
+The reason of using $\bm{c}$ as the new capacities is that the linear program serves as an approximation of the minimum-cost cut by relaxing the integral constraints.